Slsv1/functui/docs/user_guide/introduction.rst

     layout = bg_char(".")(center(border(text("Welcome to the functui introduction"))))

-:func:`border` and :func:`center` are wrapper nodes.
+border and center are wrapper nodes.
 A node returns a :class:`~functui.classes.Layout` which can be expanded on by wrapper nodes.
 In the above example the text node returned a layout that got 'piped' into the border node.
 The border node expanded the layout (by adding a border) and then returned a new layout.
 But wrapper nodes have more functionality apart from adding visuals.